Last updated: December 10, 2016

 By using the goyimei.info website or forum, you hereby understand and agree to the following:

-Zidisha is a nonprofit organization responsible only for maintaining the goyimei.info website.
+Zidisha is responsible only for maintaining the goyimei.info website.
 Zidisha is not a financial institution, and is not responsible for assessing credit risk of borrowers, enforcing repayment, or guaranteeing repayment of loans posted on its website.
 Lenders participate in the loans provided to Zidisha borrowers at the lenders' own risk, based on their own assessment of prospective borrowers' profiles posted on the site.

 Zidisha is not a bank or other financial institution or investment adviser, broker or dealer.
 Zidisha makes no guarantee or representation that funds lent through its website will be repaid to lenders, regardless of whether the loans financed with lender funds are repaid to Zidisha.
 Any cash payouts are promotional gifts offered solely at Zidisha's discretion.